Poster Guidelines

 Use Effective Design

 The design of your poster should reflect your goals to convey your research and findings clearly and effectively.
-We recommend you consider using our own APA mod template of the Better Poster —a newer approach that focuses on the central message more explicitly.
+We recommend using our own APA mod template of the Better Poster — a newer approach that focuses on the central message more explicitly.

 Why use the “Better Poster” APA mod?